 So what are the alternatives to ETF investing and how do they differ?

 DIY Stock Picking

 This is where you go it alone and find stocks yourself.
 The potential for reward is greater here but so is the risk.
 It will also take a lot of time to learn the ropes and to actively manage your investments.

-A good halfway option is to use our IFG Fund replicator.
-This strips out the non-compliant stocks from the holdings of the top performing funds.
-This allows you to gain access to high growth, pre-vetted, sharia-compliant stocks in a relatively risk-controlled way that you couldn’t otherwise access.
+A good halfway option is to use halal stock screeners, such as Zoya and others.
+This allows you to gain access to pre-vetted, sharia-compliant stocks in a relatively risk-controlled way that you couldn’t otherwise access.

 You could skip index ETFs and just go straight to index funds.
 They also track the performance of certain indexes.
 The main difference is that these are not listed on exchanges.
 Therefore you can’t buy and sell at any point during market opening hours.
 You would have to wait for a set point in the day where you could cash out.

 These are the actively managed, non-exchange listed options.
 So similarly to index funds you can’t buy and sell as easily as you could for ETFs.
 With this option you are essentially paying for the fund manager’s expertise and banking on them to outperform the ETFs.

 An investment trust is very similar to a fund.
 It also pools money from many investors to invest in a basket of various assets.
 They are also actively managed similarly to mutual funds.
 The difference is they are structured as companies which then list on stock exchanges.
 As they are exchange listed, you can buy and sell them the same way you would with ETFs.